UK Student Housing (PBSA) Market Report 2026

 Read more → Service PE / VC Consulting for EducationCommercial due diligence, sector scans, thesis building and portfolio strategy across India.

-Sources: HESA (2023/24 student data); published industry research including Knight Frank, Savills, Cushman & Wakefield and Mordor Intelligence; operator disclosures; and RAYSolute triangulation.
+Sources: compiled from publicly available official sources, including HESA (2023/24 student data), and RAYSolute's own research and analysis.
 Data as of January 2026.
-Interactive map basemap © OpenStreetMap contributors, © CARTO and Esri.
+Interactive map basemaps © OpenStreetMap contributors, © CARTO and Esri.